8:00 am Registration & Morning Coffee

 • Exploring a more focused approach to achieve high-value hits to narrow down potential small molecule drugs that can successfully target RNA

-• Martina Roos CEO, Co-Founder, President, Sardona Therapeutics
+• Martina Roos Chief Executive Officer & Co-Founder, President, Sardona Therapeutics

 Synopsis